The Best Furnaces

 Why we chose it

 When Consumer Reports tracked the breakdown rate of furnaces in over 21,000 homes over the course of five years, no brand performed better than Ruud.
-An astonishingly low 8% of Ruud furnaces failed during that period, nearly three times less than last place York.
+An astonishingly low percentage of Ruud furnaces failed during that testing period, nearly three times less than last-place furnace York.
 If properly installed, you can rest easy knowing that you won’t need to make frequent repairs to your heater.

 Ruud’s reputation for durability is backed by its impressive warranties, some of the best we saw in our search.
 All of its furnaces come with a 10-year limited parts warranty, along with lifetime replacement on the heat exchanger.
 But if you opt for one of the high-end Ultra Series models and the system fails, Ruud will replace the entire unit, as long as it’s in the original home with the original owner — an offer we didn’t see from any other brand.